McLearn-Lab/McLearn-Lab.github.io/README.md

 # Editing instructions

-# 1: Install Dependencies
+# 1: Clone repository
 1) <a href="https://git-scm.com/downloads"> Git</a> and a Github account for checking out these files and uploading your changes.
+2) You will need to clone this repository onto your machine. https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

+# 2: Install dependencies
-2) <a href="https://www.ruby-lang.org/en/downloads/"> Ruby version 2.5 or later </a>, the language the engine uses.
+1) <a href="https://www.ruby-lang.org/en/downloads/"> Ruby version 3.4.1 </a>, the language the engine uses.
 (You don't need to know the language just have it installed)
-3) <a href="https://jekyllrb.com/">Jekyll</a> the Ruby library used that allows for easy-to-use interfacing for static sites.
-I recommend installing this after you've cloned the repository to your machine (step 2).

-# 2: Clone repository
-You will need to clone this repository onto your machine. https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
+2) You also need bundle, the ruby package manager.
+3) When you have those software installed, run `bundle install` to install the ruby packages needed, including jekyll.

 # 3: Launch development server
 To launch the development server, run

-`jekyll serve`
+` bundle exec jekyll serve`

 click the link in terminal to pull up a development version of the site.